Anish-Gupta03/Anish-Gupta03/README.md

 - 👋 Hi, I’m Anish Gupta
 - 👀 I’m interested in Aritificial Intelligence (AI) and Machine Learning
-- 🌱 I’m currently learning more about SQL
+- 🌱 I’m currently working with the Center for Intelligent Information Recovery (CIIR)
 - 💞️ I’m looking to collaborate on projects involving data science
 - 📫 How to reach me: anishgupta@umass.edu